bunkerity/bunkerweb/docs/quickstart-guide.md

 BunkerWeb actually supports two methods to retrieve the real IP address of the client :

-- Using the PROXY protocol
+- Using the `PROXY protocol`
-- Using a HTTP header like X-Forwarded-For
+- Using a HTTP header like `X-Forwarded-For`

 The following settings can be used :

 - `USE_REAL_IP` : enable/disable real IP retrieval
 - `USE_PROXY_PROTOCOL` : enable/disable PROXY protocol support
 - `REAL_IP_FROM` : list of trusted IP/network address allowed to send us the "real IP"
-- `REAL_IP_HEADER` : the HTTP header containing the real IP or special value "proxy_protocol" when using PROXY protocol
+- `REAL_IP_HEADER` : the HTTP header containing the real IP or special value `proxy_protocol` when using PROXY protocol

 You will find more settings about real IP in the [settings section](/1.4/settings/#real-ip) of the documentation.